ghi-electronics/Documentation/software/tinyclr/tutorials/user-interface.md

 }
 ```

-## Canvas
+### Canvas

-The canvas provides pixel level control over where element go on the screen.
-However, like all other components, canvas is aware of the window size and things are aligned from it sides.
+The Canvas element provides pixel level control over the placement of its child controls.
+The `Width` and `Height` properties of Canvas are requested dimensions, but the actual size depends on the size of the parent element.
+The `ActualWidth` and `ActualHeight` properties can be used to determine the actual size of the Canvas.
+Controls within a Canvas are positioned relative to the four edges of the Canvas.

 ```csharp
 private static UIElement Elements() {